Applications for the 2019-20 Graffiti Prevention Grants are now closed.

 The Graffiti Prevention Grants provide funding for Victorian councils to support effective graffiti management and prevention initiatives in partnership with the community.

 $5,000 to $30,000 (GST excl) per project.

 Victorian councils only

-- environmental design initiatives to improve natural surveillance
+- crime prevention through environmental design (CPTED) initiatives to improve natural surveillance

-- initiatives to cover walls vulnerable to graffiti vandalism such as vertical gardens and landscaping, murals and public art
+- initiatives to cover walls vulnerable to graffiti vandalism such as vertical gardens and plants, murals and public art.

 The following documents are essential reading and resources to assist with your application:

 - Guide to delivering a public art or mural project